System Requirements Specification

 - Press the Ctrl button on your keyboard, then hover the mouse over the end of the video in the timeline.
 You will see the around speed change icon.

-- While holding down the 'Ctrl' button, drag the edge of the clip backward to slow down the clip or forwards to speed it up.
+- While holding down the 'Ctrl' button, drag the edge of the clip backward to slow down the clip or forward to speed it up.

 - After you slow down the clip, you will see a purple strip showing the speed change.
 After you speed up the clip, you will see a red strip showing the speed change.